igorbispo99/FB-Image-Viewer/README.md

 Tool to display images on terminal without X server.

-Run make to generate bin/img_reader file.
+Run "make all" to generate bin/img_reader file.